 Going Dutch: Understanding the Golden Years

 Dutch interwar financial history is dominated by the gold standard.
-This fixed exchange rate system significantly constrained policymakers’ ability to deal with the Great Depression.
-The dogma of the gold standard meant that the Netherlands maintained a direct connection between the guilder and gold, even when every other country had already abandoned the link.
-Understanding the consequences of this policy choice could help policymakers to better cope with similar macroeconomic policy decisions today.
+This fixed exchange rate system significantly constrained the ability of policymakers to deal with the consequences of the Great Depression.
+The dogma of gold meant the Netherlands continued to maintain a physical connection between the guilder and this precious metal even when other countries had long abandoned the link.
+Understanding the consequences of this policy choice could help modern policymakers make better macroeconomic policy decisions today.

 Colvin, Christopher L. 2017.
 “Banking on a religious divide: accounting for the success of the Netherlands’ Raiffeisen cooperatives in the crisis of the 1920s.”
 Journal of Economic History 77(3), pp. 866–918.